apoco/wave-machine/_posts/2014-08-04-combining-waves.md

 2<sup>1/12</sup>.
 I'm not a math wizard, but I figured out how this works.
 Let's say we're going up a *whole* step.
 This would mean we multiply
 twice: `n * 2^(1/12) * 2^(1/12)`.
 In algebra, we learn that `a^n * a^m = a^(n+m)`.
 Thus, going up a whole step is `n * 2^(2/12)`.
 An octave, being
 12 half-steps, means `n * 2^(12/12)`, which simplifies to `n * 2^1`, which is the same as `n * 2`.
 So the notes in an octave are *twice* the frequency of the notes in the octave below them.
-This might explain why two notes in the same octave sound so similar.
+This might explain why the same tone in two octaves sound so similar.

 So basically, in a nut shell, the frequency for tones is a *geometric* series, with an even geometric increase between tones.
 What are these *tones*
 I refer to?
 If you're already acquainted with basic music theory, you can skip this part.
 In Western music, each "octave" is made up of 12 tones,